 Students should have achieved a C grade or above in Year 11 ATAR EALD and meet the eligibility requirements.
-To attempt EAL/D Progress Map L5.
+To attempt this course, students should have achieved EAL/D Progress Map L6 in all language modes - speaking, listening, reading and writing

 Description and content Unit 3 Unit 3 focuses on analysing how language choices are used to achieve different purposes and effects in a range of contexts.
 SAE language skills are developed so that they can be used to describe, inform, express a point of view and persuade for different purposes and audiences.
 The ways in which language choices shape meaning and influence audiences are explored through the study and creation of a range of oral, written and multimodal texts.
-Content: Texts in context, language and textual analysis, engaging and responding, creating texts and reflecting.
+Content : Texts in context, language and textual analysis, engaging and responding, creating texts and reflecting.
 Unit 4 Unit 4 focuses on analysing, evaluating and using language to represent and respond to issues, ideas and attitudes in a range of contexts.
 By extending and consolidating language and communication skills, critical use of SAE for a range of contexts, purposes and audiences is developed.
 Independent and collaborative investigation and analysis are used to explore how language and texts achieve specific purposes and effects.
 Content : Texts in context, language and textual analysis, engaging and responding, creating texts and reflecting.